zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

 comment block.
 The direct reference is optional and the comments on lines 11 and 13 are not added to the documentation.
 This method allows for easy maintenance of the code blocks and easy addition of further details.
-It also helps maintain the 72 characters line length.
+It also helps maintain the 72 character line length.

 Example 2
 =========